 This year saw the launch of over 20 new websites across 5 different content management platforms and 8 industries.
-Each one of these sites represent many months of partnership with our clients – gaining a deep understanding of their business and their target audience so that we can build a site that will help them to achieve their goals.
+Each one of these sites represents many months of partnership with our clients - gaining a deep understanding of their business and their target audience so that we can build a site that will help them to achieve their goals.
 Here are a few of our favorites:

 Space Coast Credit Union

 This past July, we were proud to launch the newly redesigned Space Coast Credit Union website.
-This was the culmination of a 12 month project to completely reorganize, redesign and rebuild their website to provide a better member experience while also greatly improving the editing experience.
+This was the culmination of a 12-month project to completely reorganize, redesign and rebuild their website to provide a better member experience while also greatly improving the editing experience.

 Wakefly leveraged Kentico’s features and functionality to provide more flexibility to the marketing team so that they could build pages without the need for a developer.
 The new site makes it easy for visitors to find the information they are looking for, and therefore, the conversion metrics on the site have been phenomenal.
 Within the first month after launching, they experienced a 40% increase in clicks to apply and a 235% increase in sales leads.

 Lytx went live with a fresh look in August.
 This was an exciting project that involved a very tight timeline and close partnership with both Lytx and another design agency.
-We had been working with Lytx prior to this project on the previous version of their website and continued to help them maintain and optimize their existing site while simultaneously building their new one.
+We had been working with Lytx prior to this project on the previous version of their website and continued to help them maintain and optimize their existing site while simultaneously building their new ones.

 We took a completely different approach to this project to shorten the timeline.
-Start to finish, this project only took about 3 months – typically a site this complex could take from 6-9 months.
+Start to finish, this project only took about 3 months - typically a site this complex could take from 6-9 months.
 We worked iteratively within their existing Kentico instance.
 This greatly reduced the need for content migration.
-The strong teamwork between Wakefly and the other design agency allowed us to always be moving forward with some aspect of the site – building some functionality while other parts were still being designed.
+The strong teamwork between Wakefly and the other design agency allowed us to always be moving forward with some aspect of the site-building some functionality while other parts were still being designed.

 Awards and Honors